Datt1994/DPTagTextView/README.md

 ```
 #### Podfile

-To integrate DPTagDetectionTextView into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate `DPTagTextView` into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'